oVirt/ovirt-site/source/release/3.5/index.html.md

 Having unified persistence enabled means that from now on, one can switch the network configurator to iproute2 (which is still disabled by default) and enjoy the same network experience in a much faster, cross-distribution agnostic way.
 This is not just important for the debian/ubuntu port, but also makes porting to new distributions easier and highlights the importance of using the Hooks and Custom network properties API for your customization needs.

+###### What to do if I don't want to deal with this

+If the admin decides to postpone the move to unified persistence, it is possible to go back to the deprecated "ifcfg" persistence by editing /etc/vdsm/vdsm.conf and setting:

+         net_persistence=ifcfg

+Note that some new **features in upcoming releases may very well be unavailable for the deprecated "ifcfg" persistence mode**.

 #### Storage

 #### SLA & Scheduling